garengh4/create-react-app/README.md

 - `window` => browser window object
 - `document` => entire html document object

 Frameworks like React, Angular, etc. use JS to efficiently manage views in our frontend.
 The browser loads the page only once in the beginning, then all the view changes that happen are through JS => Single Page Application (SPA).
-Browsers do fetch http requestts but do not render directly.
+Browsers do fetch http requests but do not render directly.

 Node.js is the JS interpreter that was made available for OS like Mac, Windows, Linux, etc.
 - with node.js we were able to run JS code outside the browsers